-Table 12-20 - Imswitchr Argument Usage
+Table 12-21 - Imswitchr Argument Usage

 Argument Description

-- c license_file_list Use the specified license files.

 feature Any feature in this license file.

 vendor Vendor daemon in this license file.

 new_report_log Path to new report log file.

 If report logging is not enabled for the vendor daemon, lmswitchr tells it to start writing its report log output to new_report_log.
 If report logging is already enabled for the vendor daemon, lmswitchr tells the vendor daemon to close its report log file and start writing its new report log output to new_report_log.